QCA CODE & APPLICATIONS

 WHAT WE DO AND WHY:

 All directors receive regular and timely information on the group’s operational and financial performance, principally through board meetings.
 Relevant information is circulated to the directors in advance of meetings.
-The Company Board recognises that the current balance of three executives and seven non-executives is not appropriate for the long term and consideration will be given to addressing this balance.
-Notwithstanding, the Company Board considers that all non-executive directors bring an independent judgement but recognises that it has at least three fully independent directors.
+The Company Board recognises that the current balance of one executive and seven non-executives is not appropriate for the long term and consideration will be given to addressing this balance.
+Notwithstanding, the Company Board considers that all non-executive directors bring an independent judgement but recognises that it has at least six fully independent directors.

 The Board has a formal schedule of matters reserved to it and is supported by the Audit, Nomination and Remuneration and Risk and Compliance Committees.
 The respective committee Terms of Reference are available here.